KAINUU ORIENTEERING WEEK – An orienteering and holiday week for the whole family

 Kainuu Orienteering Week's accommodation office provides many accommodation possibilities, including school accommodation, dormitory accommodation, camping and caravan accommodation, hostels and hotels, plus private holiday cottages and houses.
-Additionally, in the larger Kainuu area there is plenty of other commercial accommodation, so everybody will be able to find a comfortable place to stay.
+Additionally, in Kainuu area there are plenty of other commercial accommodation, so everybody will be able to find a comfortable place to stay.

 Arriving to Kainuu